Where to find your credit report

 If it's been years since you've given your credit report a good once-over, or if you never have, even figuring out where to start can be daunting.
 Luckily, federal law entitles you to a free copy of your credit report once every 12 months from the three major credit-reporting agencies: Equifax, Experian and TransUnion.
 You can get a free copy of all three bureaus' versions of your credit report at AnnualCreditReport.com.

 To check your credit report every few months, order one at a time and space them out over the course of the year.
 If you're getting acquainted with your credit history for the first time, order all three at once.
-If you live in Colorado, Maine, Maryland, Massachusetts, New Jersey or Vermont, you're entitled to a second copy of each report annually, says Steve Bucci, Bankrate's Debt Adviser and author of the forthcoming book "Credit Management Kit for Dummies."
-Georgia residents can get three a year from each bureau.
+If you live in Colorado, Maine, Maryland, Massachusetts, New Jersey, Vermont or Georgia, you're entitled to a second copy of each report annually, says Steve Bucci, author of "Credit Management Kit for Dummies."

 If you're turned down for a job or credit, or you don't get the best rate available, you also have a legal right to see your credit report at no charge.
 The paperwork you get notifying you of the decision will include a number for you to call.